Random Phase Approximation for gapped systems: role of vertex corrections and applicability of the constrained random phase approximation: The role of frequency in screening

 Our attention has been focussed on static screening, i.e., $\omega=0$.
 In the cRPA, the screened interaction is, in general, retarded (a function of frequency)~\cite{Aryasetiawan04} and a relevant question is how well cRPA works at \emph{finite} frequency, $\omega>0$.
 A physical interpretation of the frequency is easiest when we consider $\epsilon$ and $\chi$ as response functions, in that case $\omega$ is the frequency of the external field (photon energy).

-If $\omega$ is not small compared to the gap, the external field can excite particle-hole pairs away from the Fermi level and out of the classically forbidden zone and the present argumentation breaks down.
+In a gapped system, $\omega=0$ implies that the particle-hole pair cannot be entirely on-shell.
+But once $\omega$ reaches the magnitude of the gap, the external field can excite on-shell particle-hole pairs away from the Fermi level and out of the classically forbidden zone and the present argumentation breaks down.
 The Kohn-Sham gap $E_\text{KS}$ is the relevant physical energy scale for the creation of particle-hole pairs and the RPA is expected to break down as $\omega \approx E_\text{KS}$.

 When applied to downfolding, we should stress that it is not just the constrained Random Phase Approximation that breaks down.
 Instead the entire concept of downfolding is less applicable when the driving frequency $\omega$ is large.
 The high-energy properties of a system cannot be described by a low-energy downfolded model.
-For example, any downfolded model is unlikely to accurately describe the Electron Energy Loss Spectrum of the material at large $\omega$, since higher energy states are explicitly relevant in that case.
+For example, any downfolded model is unlikely to accurately describe the Electron Energy Loss Spectrum of the material at large $\omega$, since transition between higher energy states are explicitly relevant in that case.
 However, the goal of cRPA's $U(\omega)$ is to describe the feedback of (high-energy) excitations on the (low-energy) electronic spectrum and downfolding is suitable for that purpose.